CausaliTeaTalks/causaliteatalks.github.io/index.md

 Topics of discussion include, but are not limited to, causal discovery, treatment effect estimation, counterfactual reasoning, policy evaluation, fairness in machine learning, and their applications across various domains such as healthcare, epidemiology, social sciences, and economics.

+**When**: Fortnightly on Tuesdays, 4pm.

+**Where**: Usually, UCL Stats.
+Dept. (1-19 Torrington Place, WC1E 7HB)

+For more details of the schedule, please visit this [excel sheet](https://liveuclac-my.sharepoint.com/:x:/g/personal/ucakadi_ucl_ac_uk/EXMOthJTeupFggQY9mkv_IcBjDT-IPKc6w6HdJX1MX7dCQ?e=igjm0p).

-If you'd like to stay updated, please subscribe to our mailing list by contacting Muneeb Aadil `(muneeb.aadil.24@ucl.ac.uk)`
+If you'd like participate and/or stay updated, please contact Muneeb Aadil `(muneeb.aadil.24@ucl.ac.uk)` for the excel sheet access and subscription to the mailing list.

 Each session is led by a presenter giving a short talk (<20 minutes) followed by Q/A and a discussion.